UnPolloLoco/apple-wars-2/guidance.md

 - *"Bullet display"*: Bullet selector/indicator on game UI
 - *"Bullet display slot"*: Background disc on bullet display
 - *"Bullet display icon"*: Bullet sprite on bullet display
+- *"Zone"*: The area a player is in; not a physically different place, just different visuals

 &nbsp;